ReinventDAO/Documentation/litepaper.md

 Reinvent DAO leverages AI to assess and visualize the engagement and impact of DAO members based on their activities and contributions

 ### Algorithm for IP Valuation <a name="valuation"></a>
-Reinvent DAO is developing an AI-driven algorithm to provide a valuation of IP as intangible assets within Reinvent DAO's Composable Know-how Marketplace, enhancing the reliability and precision of a range of valuations for IP Assets.
+Reinvent DAO is developing an AI-driven algorithm to provide a valuation of IP as intangible assets within Reinvent DAO's Programmable Know-How, enhancing the reliability and precision of a range of valuations for IP Assets.

 The valuation criteria may include internal and external data, such as the members' reputation as creators in our ecosystem,  benchmarking on Future IP Royalty benefits and many others on the licensing from the consumer end.